patztablook22/mess/README.md

 # mess

-Ruby tool for analysis of native Facebook Messenger Archives in JSON format.
-Output is universal (also JSON) and can thus be used by table processors (like MS Excell / LibreOffice Calc) and more!
+Ruby tool for analysis of Facebook Messenger conversations in JSON/HTML format.
+Output is table-processor-friendly (like MS Excell / LibreOffice Calc).
+Independently of `mess` executable, an API is provided for more nuanced use.

 ## Installation
 Ruby is required.
 You can download mess as a Ruby Gem: